Onmyoujin/combined-girl-mod/README.txt

  * CreepyKat - Portraits and sprites for Wizard
  * exrenkon - Portraits and sprites for Shane
  * Farmer Jack - Sprites for Shane
- * komina12345 - Alternate portraits and sprites for Alex, Elliott, and Sebastian
+ * komina12345 - Portraits and sprites for Alex, Elliott, and Sebastian
+ * KonaKona7 - Portraits and sprites for Alex, Elliott, Sebastian, Shane, and Wizard
  * Lydomia - Alternate portraits and sprites for Shane
  * Onmyoujin - Content Patcher conversion of all assets; Dialogue changes
+ * RedK1rby - Portraits and sprites for Alex, Elliot, Harvey, Sam, and Sebastian